-After that, click "Finish" button to go back to the main interface.
+After that, click the "Finish" button to go back to the main interface.

-Finally, click "Apply" button on the top left corner to perform 7 operations pending.
+Finally, click the "Apply" button on the top left corner to perform these operations pending.

-Now, all operations are done.
-And then, you can safely reinstall Windows to fix the NTLDR missing error.
+Now, you can safely reinstall Windows to fix the NTLDR missing error.